nurgokmen/AI-Robots-War/README.md

 _Depth-First Search (DFS)_ for alternative exploration.

 # Usage
--Map File (map.txt)_: Create a file that represents the grid map.
+_Map File (map.txt)_: Create a file that represents the grid map.
 Robots are represented by A, B, C, etc., and passable cells by 1.
 Impassable cells are 0.

 **Example**:
 ```